 Conversion rate is the rate at which your audience is taking a specific action compared to the overall defined audience (e.g., all website visitors).
 This could be the rate for opting into your mailing list or for completing a transaction on your website, etc.

 However, this assumption is not universal.
 For example, if your costs are outsized to begin with, then even with a high conversion rate you may have an unworkable model.
 For example, if your Cost Per Lead is $100, and your margin is -$10, then having a high conversion rate simply means you’ll lose money faster.
 First, make sure the model is profitable.
-Only then put your foot on the accelerator for higher conversion rates.
+Only then put your foot on the accelerator and invest in conversion rate optimization.

 Marketing attribution is the practice of identifying customer touchpoints along the path to conversion, and assigning value.
 With attribution, the goal is to understand which touchpoints influence your prospect the most, resulting in a sale.
 In the end, you want an attribution model that accurately distributes credit to your various marketing vehicles along the path to purchase.

 For example, although many of your customers may ultimately convert on a PPC ad, it’s possible that SEO and content played a much greater role in driving the sale when you factor the entire funnel of experiences.
 Armed with this information, you can then strategically invest more in SEO and content.